 - Survivor’s Guilt: After undergoing a traumatic event in which others suffered or died, a character struggles with feelings of guilt for having survived or for not being able to prevent the tragedy.

-How to Write Internal Conflict in Stories
+How to Write Internal Conflict

 Crafting authentic internal conflict in stories is like seasoning a dish; too little and it’s bland; too much and it’s overwhelming.